somhi/jtframe/doc/osd.md

 20-23   | CRT H scaling factor    | MiSTer only, visibility masked 24-27   | CRT H offset            | MiSTer only
 28-31   | CRT V offset            | MiSTer only
+32-36   | HDMI Shadowmask Overlay | MiSTer only
 56-63   | Reserved for forks      | JTFRAME forks can use these bits%

 Credits/Pause are handled differently in MiSTer vs MiST.
 For MiSTer, bit 12 sets whether credits will be displayed during pause.
 For MiST, bit 12 sets the pause.
 This difference is due to MiST missing key mapping, so I assume that MiST users depend more on the OSD for triggering the pause.